stavb2009/GPT2-sEMG-gesture-classifier/README.md

 ## Running the Network
----  Preprocessing  --
+-----  Preprocessing  ----

-use Preprocessing.py to create your own dataset or use EMG_03_data.parquet as an example.
+Use Preprocessing.py to create your own dataset or use EMG_03_data.parquet as an example.

----  define parameters  ---
+-----  Define parameters  -----

-use ENV.py to change parameters, such as location of the dataset, saving directory and model parameters
+Use ENV.py to change parameters, such as location of the dataset, saving directory and model parameters

+-----  Running the code  -----

+Use main.py

 ## Results

+We achived 71.25% accuracy on the test set

+#### Example for graph of the Train and Test accuracy:

 <div align="center">
   <img src="https://github.com/stavb2009/OM2SEQ/blob/6373c150ea8c965d4d382ef1f1d9afb8c1da53eb/Accuracy%20graph.png" alt="Train and Test accuracy">
 </div>